transportenergy/database/doc/index.rst

 2. A **historical database** to form a common, public, “best available” baseline for model calibration and projections.

-This documentation, built automatically from the `transportenergy/database GitHub repository <https://github.com/transportenergy/database>`_ describes the iTEM codes.
+This documentation, built automatically from the `transportenergy/database GitHub repository <https://github.com/transportenergy/database>`_, describes the Python and R toolkit for maintaining these databases.

 .. _iTEM: http://transportenergy.org
 .. _iTEM workshops: http://transportenergy.org/workshops